There’s no point starting a blog now. It’s too competitive.

 I talk more about this in the video below.

-I am excited to show the success I’m already having with my new blog and to work with my new student to build a successful blog – so that you really can see how possible it is to build a successful online business.
+I am excited to show the success I’m already having with my new blog and to work with my new student on how to build a successful blog – so that you really can see how possible it is to build a successful online business.

 2. What is an authority site?